intave/documentation/guides/i01-getting-started.md

 # Getting started
 ## Purchase

-If you don't own a license for Intave yet, you can purchase one [here](https://app.intave.de/purchase).
-In this section, we will guide you through the purchase process.
+If you don't own a license for Intave yet, you should purchase one:

 0. Before purchasing Intave, please make yourself familiar with the [EULA](https://policy.intave.de/eula).
 Please note that you are in particular not allowed to:

    * Decompile, debug, leak, crack or modify Intave
    * Create a public or private test server and/or let third parties test Intave

 1. Visit the [purchase page](https://app.intave.de/purchase).
 2. Press the `Purchase` button.
 This will redirect you to our payment gateway (PayPal).
 After you completed your purchase, you will be redirected back to the Intave website.